-Despite the association between completing SUD treatment and long-term benefits, such as lower risk of readmission to treatment (13), lower risk of relapse (14), abstinence (15), and better quality of life (16) is well known, evidence regarding the long-term effects of PSU on treatment outcomes is limited and mixed.
+Despite the association between completing SUD treatment and long-term benefits, such as lower risk of readmission to treatment (13), lower risk of relapse (14), abstinence (15), and better quality of life (16) is well known, evidence regarding the long-term consequences of reporting PSU on treatment outcomes is limited and mixed.
 The lack of research on PSU is partly because most studies have focused on individual substances in isolation and have considered a multiple substance use history as an exclusion criterion for clinical studies on treatment effectiveness, which raises the problem of its translatability to real health contexts (7).
 Regarding the treatment outcomes, some studies report a lower likelihood of treatment completion among people with PSU (16–18), while others found no association (19) or higher completion rates (20).
-In any case, it is crucial to determine the role of PSU in treatment completion to improve treatment effectiveness and research translatability (21).
-Treatment is expected to change behavior relative to no treatment.
-Patients not benefiting from treatment often switch to other alternatives.
+In any case, it is crucial to determine the role of reporting PSU in treatment completion to improve treatment effectiveness and research translatability (21).
+But this role must be understood in a context of patients who experience multiple and recursive treatments.
+Treatments are expected to change behavior relative to no treatment.
+Patients not benefiting from treatments often switch to other alternatives.
 Those facing adverse effects or resistance to change might quit, while some persevere and follow other recommendations, such as lifestyle changes, affecting their prognosis.
-Hence, treatment outcomes are linked to subsequent exposures to another treatment.
-Given that SUD is understood as a chronic condition, it is necessary to judge the impact of specific exposures through follow-ups.
+Hence, treatment outcomes such as dropout or treatment completion are linked to subsequent exposures such as readmission to a posterior treatment, what is known as “feedback loop”.
+Given that SUD is understood as a chronic condition, the association between reporting PSU and treatment completion on first SUD treatment alone requires accounting that some patients may be readmitted to treatment through the follow-up period (See Figure 1).
 Thus, checking for group biases and adjusting for confounders is needed.
-(23,24) Additionally, these treatments are irregularly spaced, nevertheless, not random, as the time between treatments might be related to biopsychosocial and treatment-related factors (24,25).
+(23,24) Additionally, these treatments are irregularly spaced, nevertheless, not at random, as the time between treatments might be related to biopsychosocial and treatment-related factors.
+Thus, patients with worst outcomes in a previous treatment might be less or more likely to posteriorly visit treatments, even after adjusting for observed variables (24,25).

-The relationship between people with PSU and treatment completion can be affected by various factors, such as heterogeneous PSU patterns (7,26,27), treatment goals, patient characteristics, resource availability, and SUD severity profiles.
+The relationship between people reporting PSU and treatment completion can be affected by various factors, such as heterogeneous PSU patterns (7,26,27), treatment goals, patient characteristics, resource availability, and SUD severity profiles.
 In turn, these characteristics are highly dependent on treatment settings (28–30).
 Most research on PSU comes from the Global North, where the treatment settings are usually specialized on particular substances (31,32).
 This is not the reality of other contexts, such as Latin America, due to scarce resources and a shortage of mental health workforce, in which treatment is mostly delivered in non-specialized settings.
-However, studying the role of PSU on treatment outcomes in Latin America is challenging due to limited data (33) and because using evidence from the Global North is not straightforward, as it focuses on opioids and injecting drug use, which are epidemiologic features that are not prevalent in the Latin American context (34).
+However, studying the role of PSU on treatment outcomes in Latin America is challenging due to limited local data (33).
+Additionally, using evidence from the Global North is not straightforward, as it focuses on opioids and injecting drug use, which are epidemiologic features that are not prevalent in the Latin American context (34).